-The use of these exciting and innovative tools in school and at home has been shown to raise educational standards and promote pupil achievement.
-However, the use of these new technologies can put young people at risk within and outside the school.
+The use of these exciting and innovative tools in school and at home have been shown to raise educational standards and promote pupil achievement.
+However, access to the Internet and other e-learning resources requires training, guidance and advice to ensure that everyone learns in a safe environment within and outside the school.
 Some of the dangers they may face include:

 · Access to illegal, harmful or inappropriate images or other content;

 · Unauthorised access to/loss of/sharing of personal information;

 · The risk of being subject to grooming by those with whom they make contact on the internet;

 · The risk of being targeted by extremists in order to promote and encourage radicalisation;

 · The risk of being targeted by those involved in child sexual exploitation;